 Shipping in bulk is an excellent option for businesses with non-perishable products.
 However, it might not be the best option for time-sensitive deliveries.

-On top of these considerations, you can plan your group shipments on off-peak seasons to minimize costs even more.
+On top of these considerations, you can plan your group shipments for off-peak seasons to minimize costs even more.

 Consolidated shipping involves combining your freight with other shippers’ freight in your area.
 Load consolidation is a great choice if you find other shippers with the same point of origin and final shipping destination.